-Looking for online art classes?
-Here is a directory of art instructors with links to their websites and a short introduction to their work.
-Most of these artists are regular contributors to the Art Bundle for Good, a huge collection of digital art classes offered at more than a 97% discount off the retail price with 25% of the profits donated to charity.
-The next Art Bundle for Good #6 will be back for 4 days at the end of April 2022.
+Most of the artists listed on this page are regular contributors to the Art Bundles for Good, a huge collection of digital art classes offered at more than a 97% discount off the retail price with 25% of the profits donated to charity.
+Art Bundle for Good #6 will be back for 4 days at the end of April 2022.

 I’ve interviewed most of the artists featured below in the free Business of Art ebook that you can download for free below.